samyilin/dotfiles/README.md

 I've tested this setup in Alpine, Arch, Ubuntu and Fedora Linux containers.
 I would try this in VMs one day.

-I don't have a Mac, can't test in Mac.
+Tested this on MacOS.

 Will try to test this on BSD VMs one day.